TushnikaC/Kdrama/README.md

-# KDrama Hub
+# KDrama

-KDrama Hub is a website where you can find your favorite K-Dramas, new launches, trending shows, most viewed, and popular series.
+KDrama  is a website where you can find your favorite K-Dramas, new launches, trending shows, most viewed, and popular series.
 It features a sliding window for personalized recommendations and is built using HTML and CSS.
 The website is designed to be responsive, ensuring a seamless experience across all devices.

 ## Features